deXcripter/menu-management-be/README.md

 - Total Amount: Number (Base - Discount)
 </details>

-- Items will be created under a sub-category or a category
+- Items will be created under a sub-category or a category.
-- A sub-category can have multiple items in it Attributes to create an item:
+- A sub-category can have multiple items in it.
+  Attributes to create an item.

 ## Technologies Used